 After Pinedale, the Nakatomi family was transferred to Tule Lake.
-When the loyalty questionnaire was administered to inmates eight months later, Jim’s father, an immigrant, was discouraged by his treatment from the U.S. government and expressed his wish to repatriate to Japan.
-This caused a quandary for Jim, who loved his father but did not want to live in an ancestral homeland that he had never visited.
+When the loyalty questionnaire was administered to inmates eight months later, Jim’s father, an immigrant, was angered by his treatment by the U.S. government.
+He’d had enough and wanted to repatriate to Japan.
+This caused a quandary for Jim, who loved his father but did not want to live in an ancestral homeland he had never visited.
 Jim’s father passed away at Tule Lake and the children remained at the camp until the war ended.

-Barbara later devoted her professional life to a career in law enforcement in Sacramento.
+Barbara later entered a career in law enforcement in Sacramento.
 She said, “Maybe after serving 31 years in the Sherriff’s Department, I was able to atone for the way that my father was treated.
 I was proud to serve with concern and compassion.”